kjschiroo/kjschiroo.github.io/cv/index.md

                        gpa="GPA 4.0, Summa Cum Laude"%}

 ---------------------------

 # Distinctive experience #
 {% include job.html job_title="Writing Consultant"
                    employeer="Coe College Writing Center"
                    job_date="August 2009 - May 2013"
                    location="Cedar Rapids, IA"%}
+- Conducted writing workshops in partnership with professors
+- Led small group discussion sessions to facilitate reflection and collaboration with peers
+- Provided individual writing conferences with students to aid in all parts of the writing process from brainstorming to proofreading

 {% include job.html job_title="Treasurer"
                    employeer="Math Club"
                    job_date="August 2010 - May 2013"
                    location="Cedar Rapids, IA"%}
+- Organized colloquium series in partnership with Mathematics department
+- Managed a yearly budget of ~$10,000
+- Wrote and presented budget proposals to student government